collinjung/StonePushDemo/README.md

 # Dungeon Stone Pushing Puzzle
 Simple python demonstration of a puzzle map from our dungeon game.

+# Usage
+To play this level, go into the dist/ folder and click the 'map' application.

 # Info
 The blue square denotes the player.
 The round colored circles denote the stones.
 The colored squares denote the goal positions.
 The black squares denote walls.